Summary

 Notable Quotes

-"It's not just systems thinking, but systems thinking to really deliver a better future for us all as humans and for the planet."
+"Systems thinking is not just about complexity but grounded in ethics to help deliver a better future for humans and the planet."

-"Temporary measures have a nasty habit of lasting."
+"Temporary measures have a nasty habit of becoming lasting emergencies, especially with new crises always on the horizon."

 More Videos